wojakshizlet/wojakshizlet.github.io/_posts/2025-04-03-what-ive-been-up-to.md

 I have also been trying to put together my very own NAS Server using a Raspberry Pi 5!
 It's an effort to streamline the file sharing process between my phone, tablet, laptop, and soon my desktop computer that I am building.
 It's been something I've needed for quite some time for both school and personal projects.
 I can't wait for when it's finished!
 <br/>

 My New 3DS XL is also in dire need of refurbishment, since my directional-pad is broken, and the exterior is all worn down.
-Much like my PC, I only just obtained the parts.
-I also got a fancy screwdriver kit in case of future repairs/refurbishments that are also needed.
+Much like my soon-to-be-built desktop computer, I only just obtained the parts.
+I also got a fancy screwdriver kit in case of future repairs/refurbishments that may be needed elsewhere.
 I will try to start it whenever possible!
 I'm so excited!

 ## How about any projects related to your major?
 Those are also in the works, too!
-I'm currently working on a v2 for my PCB Business Card Project (see the "Projects" tab for v1").
+I'm currently working on a v2 for my PCB Business Card Project (see the "Projects" tab for v1).